How to Grill: Our Top Tips to Make the Best Grilled Meals

 - Boil marinades that you will be using as basting sauce at the table for 3 minutes.

 - Use long-handled tongs or spatulas to turn the meat.
 This will help keep your meat moist and tender.
 Poking and stabbing the meat releases juices into the fire.
-For more info on essential tools, check out The Grilling Tools You'll Need To Tame The Flames.
+For more info on essential tools, check out Barbeque Accessories That Will Up Your Grilling Game.

 6 Easy Tips for Grilling